 - ACTIVE PROBLEM-SOLVING allows parents and children to identify conflicts, listen to each other’s perspectives, set boundaries, brainstorm solutions, and follow through with a plan for success.
 Family Meetings are a great time to work on problem-solving.

 - POSITIVE TIME OUT helps children learn strategies for calming their intense emotions.
 Ideally, they have participated in the creation of a comfortable, cozy space where they can go and access tools that they have found to be comforting and relaxing for them.

 - INCENTIVES can help motivate children to try something new or change behavior when used very specifically and on a limited basis.
 They work best with children over the age of three and need to be kept very simple and specific.

-Stephanie Barry Agnew is the Assistant Director of Parents Place on the Peninsula.
-She coordinates all parent workshops at our Parents Place San Mateo location, and she teaches classes on preschool, kindergarten, and elementary school choices; positive discipline; and behavior management for young children.
+Stephanie Barry Agnew is the Assistant Director of CCY’s Parents Place program.
+She teaches classes on preschool, kindergarten, and elementary school choices; positive discipline; and behavior management for young children.
 She also leads teacher training workshops, consults with families on many parenting and child development issues, and observes children in their homes and at their schools.
-An expert in early childhood education, Stephanie taught in Palo Alto area preschools for 20 years and owned a preschool for 5 years.
-She received additional professional training at the Bing Nursery School at Stanford University, where she earned her bachelor’s degree.
-Stephanie can be reached at [email protected] .
+Stephanie can be reached at [email protected].